-People present
+Date of meeting People present

-Name of child Name of pa arent/carer
+Name of child Name of parent/ carer

-Date of birth Contact de
+Date of birth Contact details

 Year/class/form/tutor

-Child details 191 4 4 1 0

-Is the child subject to a c Yes No

-Is the child a looked afte ed arte er chiid?
-Yes Yes No

-Does the child have an e nd core (EUC) plan?)
-Yes No No

-Does the child have an e education, neath ar iu care (Enc) plans 162 INO
+Child details Is the child subject to a child protection plan?
+Yes No Is the child a looked after or previously looked after child?
+Yes No Is the child identified as having SEND?
+Yes No Does the child have an education, health and care (EHC) plan?
+Yes No

-In relation to the incide ent: understanding impa ct of behavio our on self a nd others
+In relation to the incident: understanding impact of behaviour on self and others

-Child: thers: ina omoro
+Child: Others:

-What should have hap pened?
+What should have happened?

-What behaviour suppo rt is needed?
+What behaviour support is needed?

-Area of support D elivery
+Area of support Delivery

-What other areas of as 0 110 10 and add a w CEND man al baalib
+What other areas of assessment/support are need

-sessment/support elivery SEND, men ai neaith

-Area of support D elivery
+Area of support Delivery

 Child view / comments

-What will help you to suc
+What will help you to succeed?

-1, 3

-Parent/carer view / con nments (if in atten dance)
+Parent/carer view / comments (if in attendance)

-Dakasiasa Dalias 0000 00

 Behaviour contract

 Areas for development:

-4

-1.

 This will look like:

-This will look like.

-2.

-2.

 This will look like:

-THIS WIII IOOK IIKC.

-3.

 This will look like:

-Who is responsible for managing this
+Who is responsible for managing this contract

-contract (staff)?
+(staff)?

-When a will staff all all in talls also a

 Where will staff check in take place?

+·

 How frequently?

-now nequently?

 At what time?

 How long will the contract last?

 Date of next review meeting

 Signed (child)

 Signed (parent/carer)

 Signed (staff)

-Signed (Stail)

 Reintegration Contract

-Name:
+Name 2:

 Class/form/tutor:

-Date contract start s:
+Date contract starts:

-en drawn up to support me to be successful in school.
+ntract has been drawn are the areas I will worl up to support me to be successful in school. k on:

-These are the areas 1.
-WIII WOLK OII.
+1.

 This will look like:

 2.

 This will look like:

 3.

 This will look like:

 I will report to:

 I will go to:

 At this time:

 On these days:

-If I am successful, contract will finish
+If I am successful, this

+contract will finish on:

 Signature of child: